jerseyjackpot/life-point-v2/README.md

 ### Questions

-If you have any questions about the repo, open an issue or contact the Team members directly with the contacts listed above.
+If you have any questions about the repo, open an issue or contact the Team members directly [Here](#Team).